MonoBL/JobScraper/systemd_setup.md

 1. Python 3.10+ installed on your Ubuntu server
 2. The job scraper files (`main.py` and `requirements.txt`) in a directory on your server
 3. A Discord webhook URL (optional but recommended)
+4. **Note:** This bot uses Playwright to scrape JavaScript-rendered content, so Chromium browser will be installed automatically

 ## Step 1: Install Dependencies